This post may contain affiliate links. Please read my disclosure.

 To complete the meal, you’ll need ½ pound of mini potatoes.
 These are placed at the bottom of the Dutch oven and the chicken cooks on top.

-Let it rest for 10 minutes, carve, then serve. **Optional: squeeze the lemon from the cavity over top of the chicken.
+Step 8: Remove from the oven and let it rest for 10 minutes, carve, then serve. **Optional: squeeze the lemon from the cavity over top of the outside of the chicken.

-While the chicken rests on a cutting board, place the Dutch oven with the potato mixture back in the oven at 500F degrees and cook until the potatoes caramelize, about 5-10 minutes.
+Step 9: While the chicken rests on a cutting board, place the Dutch oven with the potato mixture back in the oven at 500°F degrees and cook until the potatoes caramelize, about 5-10 minutes.

-- Leaving the chicken uncovered while it sits in the fridge allows the skin to dry, which helps ensure perfectly crispy skin when roasting.
+- Leaving the chicken uncovered while it sits in the fridge allows the skin to dry, which helps ensure perfectly crispy and golden skin when roasting.

-- Chicken is safe to eat at 165F degrees.
-I typically cook the chicken to 160F degrees and remove from the heat.
-The temperature will continue to rise to 165F degrees as you let it rest for 10 minutes.
+- Chicken is safe to eat at 165°F degrees.
+Cook the chicken to 160°F degrees and remove from the heat.
+The temperature will continue to rise to 165°F degrees as you let it rest for 10 minutes.
 Use an instant read thermometer to check the temperature.

 - If the skin of the chicken starts to brown too much, cover it loosely in aluminum foil while it finishes roasting.